Perfect for borders and edges, learn all about the beautiful, showy Crocosmia plant in this gardener's guide and plant profile.

 Second, did you know that the Crocosmia will attract hummingbirds and all kinds of other pollinators?
 Pollinators are not able to resist this plant due to its shape and variety of colors.
 Read on to learn what else you can do to attract pollinators to your garden.

 Finally, with its climatic growing range, the Crocosmia is a perfect plant for your garden because it can thrive just about anywhere, in almost any zone (with a few exceptions, of course).
-Continue reading below to find out if you will be able to grow it in your yard!

 Another reason we choose Crocosmia is due to its July bloom time in our zone 8b.
 The vibrant, spiky red blooms are equally welcomed by both us and the pollinators.

 Our Crocosmia plant profile guide below is meant for beginner gardeners but can be used by anyone who wants to learn more about this captivating plant.
-We hope it's helpful!

-Crocosmia Plant Profile: Brief History
+Crocosmia Flowers: Brief History

 The Crocosmia, part of the Iris family, originates from the tropical areas of Southern Africa.
 Over time, the plants have been bred and propagated throughout the world.